 When you create a spreadsheet, you don’t know the exact width of the screen for each user.
-If you tick the Fit page to screen width checkbox, the web page will always zoom to fill the screen width of any device.
+If you tick the Fit page to screen width checkbox, the web page will always zoom to fill the screen width of any device, both in portrait and landscape orientation.
 If the checkbox is unticked, a narrow spreadsheet will leave empty screen space to the right, and a wide spreadsheet will require horizontal scrolling.

 The Enable Swipe option is useful when your calculator or form has more than one sheet and it is converted to a web page with the Wizard layout.
 When Enable Swipe is checked, the user can move between the steps in the wizard by swiping left for Next or right for Previous.

 The Mobile settings are only available for the iPhone/Android flavor.

 A theme provides layout settings that can be used to tailor the visual appearance of more than one web page.
 You create a theme with Theme Designer, then import it into your SpreadsheetConverter installation and apply it to one or more spreadsheets before converting them to web pages.